 Show a Willingness to Partner by meeting all deadlines during the application process, attending all required events, classes, and meetings, and completing all 250-400 sweat equity hours before moving into the home.
 Sweat equity includes time spent helping to build your own and other homes in the program, completing financial literacy and home maintenance classes, and other Habitat volunteering events.

 Ability to Pay

-Show that you are Able to Pay for your home by proving you manage debt and finances successfully and are able to pay a low down payment and closing costs.
-Automatic denials include a bankruptcy less than 2 years ago, a foreclosure less than 2 years ago and with a remaining balance, an open judgment or a tax lien.
+Show that you are able to Pay for your home by proving you manage debt and finances successfully and are able to pay a low down payment and closing costs.
+Automatic denials include a bankruptcy less than 1 year ago, a foreclosure less than 2 years ago and with a remaining balance, an open judgment or a tax lien.
 Lake-Geauga Habitat for Humanity provides affordable, 10-30 year mortgages.
 The household must prove a gross (before taxes) yearly income within our guidelines (see below).
 Some properties may have a higher minimum income requirement than what is listed below in order to ensure it is affordable.
 Not every homebuyer* can afford every house.